Holidays

 19. Mexican Wedding Cookies

 Also known as “snowball cookies,” these powdered sugar-covered treats make excellent Valentine’s Day cookies.
-Mexican wedding cookies are similar to shortbread cookies but feature a nutty texture due to the addition of pecans, almonds or walnuts.
+They're similar to shortbread cookies but feature a nutty texture due to the addition of pecans, almonds or walnuts.
 They make a cute addition to a Valentine’s Day gift box.

 20. Shortbread Cookies

 Shortbread cookies are the perfect reason to break out those Valentine’s Day cookie cutters.
-Form into shapes that you can pipe with royal icing or buttercream to create a sweet topping.
+Form into shapes (hearts, maybe?) that you can pipe with royal icing or buttercream to create a sweet topping for melt-in-your-mouth Valentine's Day cookies.

 21. Oatmeal Cookies